What thoughts come to your mind when you hear the words “V-neck”? A stylish tee or something to be avoided at all costs?

 How Did The V-Neck Happen?

-While t-shirts are counting a couple of centuries now, V-neck tees are still a pretty fresh addition to the male wardrobe.
+While t-shirts have been constantly popular for generations now, V-neck tees are still a pretty fresh addition to the male wardrobe.
 There is no surprise there knowing that one of the reasons a tee was invented is to hide men’s chest hair!

 Initially, V-necks were invented to be worn under dress shirts without a collar peeking out.
 However, for the last few decades, an undergarment has become one of the regular everyday staples worn on its own or under blazers and vests.